BallisticLA/RandBLAS/examples/README.md

  2. Basic methods for low-rank approximation of sparse matrices.
 (Three executables.)

 There is a _lot_ of code duplication within the ``.cc`` files for a given type of example.
-This is a necessary evil to ensure that each example file can stand on their own.
+This is a necessary evil to ensure that each example file can stand on its own.

 ## Building the examples
 The examples are built with CMake.
 Before building the examples you have to build _and install_